LucasFrendorf/LucasFrendorf/README.md

 ### Hi there I am Lucas 👋
-I am a student who loves to learn new concepts, tools, and programming languages.
+I am a Platform engineer @Thubalka who loves to learn new concepts, tools, and programming languages.

 As a tinkerer & Linux user, I enjoy modifying and expanding my current setup.